What is a spinal stroke?

 The peripheral nervous system (the network of nerves outside the central nervous system) carries messages between the central nervous system and the rest of the body.

 What are the symptoms of spinal stroke?

-The symptoms of spinal stroke depend on what section of the spinal cord is affected.
+The symptoms of spinal stroke depend on which section of the spinal cord is affected.
 The severity of the symptoms depends on how much damage is done to the spinal cord.

 Muscle weakness in the legs can progress to a complete loss of movement (paralysis) very quickly.
 People might experience muscle spasms (spasticity).